carpentries-incubator/capstone-novice-spreadsheet-biblio/_episodes/01-intro.md

 ## Joining tables

-Since we constructed the view previously, we now need to use that `ced_district_maincode` VIEW to JOIN the other two tables.
+Since we constructed the view previously, we now need to use that `ced_district_maincode` view to join the other two tables.

 Let's try: